Anchorage Travel Guide

 Mt McKinley, Denali National Park © Judith Duk

-The city started out in 1915 as a tent camp for the workers on the Alaska Railroad, and with the later discovery of oil at Prudhoe Bay and the construction of the trans-Alaska pipeline, Anchorage's development was fast and furious.
-Today the sprawling city is full of life but lacking in charm.
-Alaskans living outside the city complain that Anchorage isn't really Alaska, it is a city on the outskirts of Alaska, and the common joke often heard is 'Anchorage isn't Alaska, but you can see it from there'.
+The city started out in 1915 as a tented camp for the workers on the Alaska Railroad, and with the later discovery of oil at Prudhoe Bay and the construction of the trans-Alaska pipeline, Anchorage's development was fast and furious.
+Today the sprawling city is full of life but somewhat lacking in charm.
+Alaskans living outside the city complain that Anchorage isn't really Alaska, it is a city on the outskirts of Alaska; the common joke being 'Anchorage isn't Alaska, but you can see it from there'.

-As a cosmopolitan urban sprawl it has similarities with other small American cities, yet it is uniquely Alaskan.
-Its conservative, transient character is due in part to the fact that many of its residents are from other parts of America, working for a few years and then moving on.
+As a cosmopolitan urban sprawl it has similarities with other small American cities, yet despite the jokes it is uniquely Alaskan.
+Its conservative, transient character is due in part to the fact that many of its residents are from other parts of the US, working for a few years and then moving on.
 The rest of the population is a muddle of Alaskan indigenous peoples, oil workers, gold seekers, loggers and fishermen, together with the moose and occasional bear that wander into town.
-There are some excellent restaurants, museums, a Native Cultural Center and shops that, together with its setting, make it a pleasant stopover.
+There are some excellent restaurants, museums, a Native Cultural Center and shops that, together with its setting, make Anchorage a pleasant stopover.

 Become our Anchorage Travel Expert

 We are looking for contributors for our Anchorage travel guide.
 If you are a local, a regular traveller to Anchorage or a travel professional with time to contribute and answer occasional forum questions, please contact us.